Insights

 First, a Disclaimer About Labels

 If a speaker’s performance style is more reserved, stoic, and quietly intense, I love that.
-And, as Performance Faculty, I want to nurture that; I want to see what happens when they stand on their own two feet and really own their unique style.
+And, as Performance Faculty, I want to nurture that; I want to see what happens when they really own their unique style.

 If somebody’s performance style is more athletic and they use their whole body, act out the physicality of their speech, and end the performance dripping in sweat because they’re working so hard, I love that too.